eppisai/GSoC-Task---T1191/README.md

 ```

-Above function,Applies Transparency by taking background color in Transparency amount, and Pixel color in (1 - transparency) amount in the new color
+Above function,Applies Transparency by taking background color in Transparency amount, and Pixel color in (1 - transparency) amount in the new color. <br>Note : Value of Transparency is between 0 and 1

 <br>